highchair/artinruins-com/_property/washburn-wire.md

 : Charles Washburn leaves Worcester-based manufacturer **Washburn and Moen** when it was acquired by American Steel and Wire.
 He entered into a brief partnership with Eugene Phillips the following year, under the name **Washburn Wire Company**.

 1900
-: AEW built a new rolling mill and a three-story shipping building, the first major adaptations of the former Richmond plant for wire manufacture.
-In 1900 the Washburn Wire Company built an open hearth furnace to the immediate south of the AEW works.
+: <span class="abbr">AEW</span> built a new rolling mill and a three-story shipping building, the first major adaptations of the former Richmond plant for wire manufacture.
+In 1900 the Washburn Wire Company built an open hearth furnace to the immediate south of the <span class="abbr">AEW</span> works.
 Although Charles Washburn left the partnership shortly after, Phillips continued to operate it as a wire manufacturer.
 : The plant employed upwards of 1000 workers, and was processing fifty tons per day of Michigan copper billet into rod for wire.

 1905
-: Eugene Phillips dies at the age of 62 and management of the AEW company passed to his sons.
+: Eugene Phillips dies at the age of 62 and management of the <span class="abbr">AEW</span> company passed to his sons.

 1934
-: The Phillips interests sold the AEW plant to **Kennecott Wire and Cable**.
+: The Phillips interests sold the <span class="abbr">AEW</span> plant to **Kennecott Wire and Cable**.
 Washburn Wire continues to operate.

 1976
 : Within a year of the resolution of an 8-month strike, Washburn Wire files for bankruptcy.